unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 +++ exited (status 0) +++
 ```

-Looking at the output, we can see that the program is using `strcmp`, which is a C library function that compares two strings against one another.
-(Read more about `strcmp` [here](http://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm)!)
+Looking at the output, we can see that the program is using `strcmp`, which is a C library function that compares two strings against one another (read more about [strcmp](http://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm)).
 In this example, it's comparing the password input against the word "sex"; let's see if "sex" will work.

 ```console